 The Emphasis of Matter in Audit Report Format

 The Content of Audit report can have an Emphasis of matter paragraph.
 The emphasis of matter paragraph can be added in the audit report if the auditor feels to draw the attention of the readers towards the vital matter.
 The auditor does not need to alter its opinion in case it has emphasized on some subject.
 This paragraph includes the audit conducted by the Auditor and their reliance on audits performed by other auditors on some of the subsidiaries of the Company.
-Sometimes auditors do not perform any Audit of non-material subsidiaries and they mention the details like revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
+Sometimes auditors do not perform any Audit of non-material subsidiaries, and they mention the details like revenueRevenueRevenue is the amount of money that a business can earn in its normal course of business by selling its goods and services.
 In the case of the federal government, it refers to the total amount of income generated from taxes, which remains unfiltered from any deductions., profit, assets of such subsidiaries, and their reliance on the financial reports furnished by the management of the Company.

 The auditors issues an audit report after doing a financial audit of the Company, which contains their opinion about the financial status of the Company.
-The Audit report is a mandatory report to be attached to the annual report of the Company It gives an independent view of the Company’s accounts and highlights misrepresentations (if any) by the Company.
+The Audit report is a mandatory report to be attached to the annual report of the Company.
+It gives an independent view of the Company’s accounts and highlights misrepresentations (if any) by the Company.

 This article has been a guide to Audit Report Contents.
 Here we discuss the content/structure of a typical audit report along with the practical examples of Amazon.com.
 You may learn more about financing from the following articles –